-Q: While all types of skin cancer are less common in people of color than in white people, their outcomes are dramatically worse.
+Q: While all types of skin cancer are less common in people of color, their outcomes are dramatically worse.
 What accounts for this gap?

 Skin cancers are less prevalent in nonwhite racial ethnic groups, but when they occur, they tend to be diagnosed at a later stage and, as a result, have a worse prognosis.
-One study, for example, found an average five-year melanoma survival rate of only 65 percent in black people versus 91 percent in white people.
-Another showed that late-stage melanoma diagnoses are more common in Hispanic and black patients than in non-Hispanic white patients.
+One study, for example, found an average five-year melanoma survival rate of only 67 percent in Black people versus 92 percent in white people.
+Another showed that late-stage melanoma diagnoses are more common in Hispanic and Black patients than in non-Hispanic white patients.

 First, there’s a lower public awareness overall of the risk of skin cancer among individuals of color.
 Second, from the perspective of health-care providers, there’s often a lower index of suspicion for skin cancer in patients of color, because the chances of it actually are smaller.
 So these patients may be less likely to get regular, full-body skin exams.
 And third, the places on the body where skin cancers tend to occur in people of color are often in less sun-exposed, more out-of-the-way areas, which makes detection more difficult.
 For example, the most common location for melanoma in patients of color is the lower extremities — the soles of the feet in particular.